jmdobry/angular-cache/README.md

         // create a cache whose items have a default maximum lifetime of 10 minutes var myTimeLimitedCache = $advancedCacheFactory('myTimeLimitedCache', {
             maxAge: 600000
         });

+        // create a cache that will clear itself on an interval of 10 minutes var myIntervalCache = $advancedCacheFactory('myIntervalCache', {
+            cacheFlushInterval: 600000
+        });
     }
 ]);